xinlin-z/smally/README.md

 For Chinese 中文参考：https://www.pynote.net/archives/882

+## JPG lossless compression algorithm
+1. use jpegtran to reduce all metadata in JPG file
+2. compare the original file, baseline format and progressive format file, choose the smallest one
+3. when possible, choose progressive format version

 ## how to install
 1. You need to make sure **jpegtran** and **identify** can be found in $PATH
 2. You need Python3